-Our Clinical Governance Framework guides delivery of safe, effective, family-centred care through: clinical practice, consumer participation, risk management, leadership and culture, and workforce initiatives.
+QEC's Clinical Governance Framework guides our delivery of safe, effective, family-centred care through: clinical practice, consumer participation, risk management, leadership and culture, and workforce initiatives.
 In the past year, we have achieved:

-- >90% of audit criteria met for infection control - >90% of audit criteria met for client health records - >3000 hours of staff training
+- >90% of audit criteria met for client health records - >90% of audit criteria met for infection control - 88% of employees participated in reflective practice - 89% of families reported positive change - 10+ consumer consultation sessions were undertaken.